-The physical size and weight of the Canon 200D and the Leica CL are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Leica CL.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica CL is notably smaller (10 percent) than the Canon 200D.
 Moreover, the CL is markedly lighter (11 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the CL are weather-sealed.